- What you’ll learn

 1. Hot desk booking Excel template

-We’ve already mentioned that using Excel or Google Sheets is the simplest and cheapest option, especially for smaller teams that work in the same office and don’t need to book meeting rooms.
+I’ve already mentioned that using Excel or Google Sheets is the simplest and cheapest option, especially for smaller teams that work in the same office and don’t need to book meeting rooms.
 If that’s the case, go ahead and try out our free hot desk booking template.

 At the same time, filling out rows and columns can get tedious fast, especially for larger offices and teams.
 Mistakes like double bookings and mix-ups can easily happen since there are no real-time updates on availability.